MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 ![The image showing in browser](./part2-content-scripts-images/part2-showingimage.png)

-If you want to immediately install and run the completed extension that you will build in this tutorial, or view its finished code, either:
+If you want to immediately install and run the completed extension, or view its finished code, either:
 * Clone the [MicrosoftEdge-Extensions](https://github.com/microsoft/MicrosoftEdge-Extensions) repo to your local drive.
 Use repo directory `/extension-getting-started-part2/`.
 * Download the source code from the [/extension-getting-started-part2/](https://github.com/microsoft/MicrosoftEdge-Extensions/tree/main/Extension%20samples/extension-getting-started-part2/extension-getting-started-part2) folder of the MicrosoftEdge-Extensions repo.